 Our Compensation Committee has the authority to award annual performance-based cash incentive bonuses to our executive officers, and to make recommendations to the full Board of Directors for approval of performancebased cash incentive bonuses for our Chief Executive Officer.
-The bonus targets for 2016 performance for our named executive officers were 50% for Dr. Jonas, and 35% for each of Dr. Kanes, Dr. Robichaud, Ms. Iguchi, and Ms. Cook.
+The bonus targets for 2017 performance for our named executive officers were 60% for Dr. Jonas, and 40% for each of Ms. Iguchi, Mr. Cloonan, Ms. Cook, and Dr. Kanes.

-In making its determination regarding awards under the 2016 annual cash incentive program, our Compensation Committee considered our success against our 2016 corporate goals.
-The 2016 corporate goals approved by our Board of Directors, and the relative weightings assigned to each goal at the beginning of the year, were as follows:
+In making its determination regarding awards based on performance in 2017 under our annual cash incentive program, our Compensation Committee considered our success against our 2017 corporate goals.
+The 2017 corporate goals approved by our Board of Directors, and the relative weightings assigned to each goal at the beginning of the year, were as follows: